 Any TSPRA member in good standing may submit nominations for professional awards.
 Awards shall be given only if the Awards Committee deems they are merited.
 The committee shall determine which, if any, awards are to be presented in any given year.
 The Awards Chair and Committee may not submit nominees.

 3. TSPRA Conference - The president may serve as the chairperson or may appoint a chairperson for the TSPRA Conference.
 The president shall give guidance to the appointment of committee members.
 The chairperson shall provide the leadership to carry out the TSPRA Conference theme.
 The Conference budget shall be monitored by the president.

 4. Executive Director Evaluation - The President-Elect shall serve as chairperson and appoint two at-large members (one who has been in TSPRA less than five years) to serve along with the President and immediate past president to execute an annual performance review of the TSPRA Executive Director.
 The annual performance review shall follow the guidelines in the adopted management review process and be reported to the Executive Committee in written form no later than the September board meeting.

 (iii) Eligibility: Members of the nominating committee must be professional members of TSPRA in good standing.
-They must also indicate plans to attend the Texas Association of School Administrators/Texas Association of School Boards Convention.

 (iv) Duties: Prior to September 1, the Executive Committee will direct the president-elect to disseminate inquiry forms to all members, soliciting their willingness to serve as officers and/or express his/her interest in serving on the association's committees.
 Members will also be requested to suggest names of other members who might serve capably in association offices and/or on committees.
 By the first week of September, the president-elect will notify the nominating committee of its charge and provide the committee with instructions and information.